nichtfurkan/Simple-JDA-Command-Util/README.md

 JDA - https://github.com/DV8FromTheWorld/JDA

-*Beware that my English is terrible so please dont bully me*
+*Beware that my English is terrible*

 # Creating a command
 To create a command you need to create a Class whick extends the Command.java class: